Cocoa Absolute (Chocolate)

 The cocoa beans are unsprayed (organically grown but not certified), and the end product is considered "food-grade," although it is not an essential - distilled - oil, but an "absolute.
 Absolutes are solvent extracted products.
 The maximum level of ethanol (grain alcohol) in this Cocoa Absolute is 1.9%.
 According to EWG's Skin Deep, "Potential risks from ethanol in personal care products are significantly smaller than the health risks posed by the consumption of alcoholic beverages."

 Absolutes are solvent extracted products.
 They are produced by a multi-step process which involves first extracting the flower (or other biomass) with a non-polar solvent such as hexane.
 After the hexane is evaporated, a waxy product is obtained called the concrete.
 The concrete is then extracted using a polar solvent such as ethanol, a grain alchol such as Vodka.
 The polarity of ethanol allows extraction of the volatile aromatics from the concrete while leaving behind the non-polar plant waxes which don't dissolve well in ethanol.
 Finally, the ethanol is evaporated to leave behind the absolute, which will typically have 1-5% ethanol remaining in it and sometimes a trace of hexane, depending on the method used.
 When hexane traces remain, they are present in parts per million.
-To offer some perspective, a chemist wrote that a burning a typical paraffin candle disperses 10-100 grams of petrochemical contaminates into the air of the room.
+To offer some perspective, a chemist wrote that burning a typical paraffin candle disperses 10-100 grams of petrochemical contaminates into the air of the room.
+Robert Tisserand, author of Essential Oil Safety, writes: The solvent normally used is hexane, and residues in absolutes are in the region of 1-20 ppm (parts per million).
+These are tiny amounts and should not be cause for concern in regard to safety" (Complete Skin Care Series).

 Blends well with